centre-pathogen-genomics/snippy-blog/content/posts/2025-04-09-for-the-people.md

 ## Github best practices

-By adopting automated [semantic-releases](https://github.com/semantic-release/semantic-release).
-We will ensure that Snippy-NG is always up to date and that any issues are quickly resolved.
-We are also using Github Actions to run [tests and benchmarks](https://github.com/centre-pathogen-genomics/snippy-ng/actions/workflows/PR.yaml) on every pull requests and release to ensure that the code is always working.
+By adopting automated [semantic-releases](https://github.com/semantic-release/semantic-release) we will ensure that Snippy-NG is always up to date and that any issues are quickly resolved.
+We are also using Github Actions to run [tests and benchmarks](https://github.com/centre-pathogen-genomics/snippy-ng/actions/workflows/PR.yaml) on every pull request and release to ensure that the code is always working.
 We are committed to reaching [100% code coverage](https://app.codecov.io/github/centre-pathogen-genomics/snippy-ng) and have put checks in place to prevent drops in code coverage.
 To release a new version of Snippy-NG code coverage must go up.
 Additionally, we have blocked commits directly to the main branch to ensure that all changes are made through pull requests.
 This way all changes will be reviewed and tested before they are merged into the main branch.

 ## Conclusion